-The 2 CFR part 200, Appendix V, paragraph F, provides the guidelines to use when determining the federal agency that will serve as the cognizant agency for indirect costs for states, local governments, and Indian tribes.
+The 2 CFR Part 200, Appendix V, paragraph F, provides the guidelines to use when determining the federal agency that will serve as the cognizant agency for indirect costs for states, local governments, and Indian tribes.
 References to the "cognizant agency for indirect costs" are not equivalent to the cognizant agency for audit responsibilities, which is defined in 2 CFR section 200.18.
-In addition, the change from the term "cognizant agency" in OMB Circular A-87 to the term "cognizant agency for indirect costs" in 2 CFR part 200 was not intended to change the scope of cognizance for central service or public assistance cost allocation plans.

-For indirect cost rates and departmental indirect cost allocation plans, the cognizant agency is the federal agency with the largest value of direct federal awards (excluding pass-through awards) with a governmental unit or component, as appropriate.
-In general, unless different arrangements are agreed to by the concerned federal agencies or described in 2 CFR part 200, Appendix V, paragraph F, the cognizant agency for central service cost allocation plans is the federal agency with the largest dollar value of total federal awards (including pass-through awards) with a governmental unit.
+For indirect cost rates and departmental indirect cost allocation plans, the cognizant agency is generally the federal agency with the largest value of direct federal awards (excluding pass-through awards) with a governmental unit or component, as appropriate.
+In general, unless different arrangements are agreed to by the concerned federal agencies or described in 2 CFR Part 200, Appendix V, paragraph F, the cognizant agency for central service cost allocation plans is the federal agency with the largest dollar value of total federal awards (including pass-through awards) with a governmental unit.

 Once designated as the cognizant agency for indirect costs, the federal agency remains so for a period of five years.
-In addition, 2 CFR part 200, Appendix V, paragraph F, lists the cognizant agencies for certain specific types of plans and the cognizant agencies for indirect costs for certain types of governmental entities.
+In addition, 2 CFR Part 200, Appendix V, paragraph F, lists the cognizant agencies for certain specific types of plans and the cognizant agencies for indirect costs for certain types of governmental entities.
 For example, HHS is cognizant for all public assistance and state-wide cost allocation plans for all states (including the District of Columbia and Puerto Rico), state and local hospitals, libraries, and health districts, and the Department of the Interior (DOI) is cognizant for all Indian tribal governments, territorial governments, and state and local park and recreational districts.